jessieyu1/jessieyu1/README.md

 My name is Jessie.
 I live in Australia and I love to code, travel and cook.

-I'm currently a Platform Engineering Analyst at Deloitte.
+I'm currently a Full stack developer at ubank.

 ## 💻 Development Skills